Build an Autonomous Supply Chain with Gemini 3 Flash & AlloyDB AI

 lsof -i :8082 # Supplier Agent

-• "Connection refused" to AlloyDB: Verify Auth Proxy is running:
+• "Connection refused" to AlloyDB: Verify Public IP is enabled on your AlloyDB instance

 To avoid incurring charges, destroy all resources with the automated cleanup script: